mementum/backtrader/docs/filler.rst

       barvolume = order.data.volume[ago]

-The callalble can be a function or for example an instance of a class supporting the ``__call__`` method, like in::
+The callable can be a function or for example an instance of a class supporting the ``__call__`` method, like in::

   class MyFiller(object):